zaaKun/MultiuserChat/README.md

 There is also a help window that you can open by clicking on the Help button on the lower left, which basically explains the same as this readme.

+### Last words

+There most likely still are some bugs.
+Also, unused code may still be somewhere between there.
+Had to completely rewrite the code once to add support for rooms.
+(First version wasn't meant to support that)

 ## License